AP NFL Most Valuable Player

 Peyton Manning won the award a record five times.

 The AP NFL Most Valuable Player (MVP) is an annual award presented by the Associated Press (AP) to a player in the National Football League (NFL) adjudged to have been the most valuable in that year's regular season.
 While there have been many selectors of NFL MVPs in the past, today the MVP award presented by the AP is considered the de facto official NFL MVP award and the most prestigious.
 Since 2012, the NFL has held the annual NFL Honors ceremony to recognize the winner of each year's AP MVP award, along with other AP awards, such as the AP NFL Offensive Player of the Year and AP NFL Defensive Player of the Year.
-The most recent winner is quarterback Josh Allen of the Buffalo Bills.
+The most recent winner is quarterback Matthew Stafford of the Los Angeles Rams.

 The AP has presented an award recognizing the NFL's top player since 1957.
 The award is voted upon by a panel of 50 sportswriters at the end of the regular season, before the playoffs, though the results are not announced to the public until the day before the Super Bowl.
 The sportswriters chosen regularly follow the NFL, and remain mostly consistent from year to year.
 They are chosen based on expertise and are independent of the league itself.
 Voters for the award have included Troy Aikman of Fox Sports; Cris Collinsworth and Tony Dungy of NBC Sports; and Herm Edwards of ESPN.
 Only two players in the history of the award have won it unanimously: New England Patriots quarterback Tom Brady in 2010 and Baltimore Ravens quarterback Lamar Jackson in 2019.
+Peyton Manning, who played quarterback for the Indianapolis Colts and Denver Broncos, holds the record for most career MVP awards, with five.